 What gets reviewed

-- Visual design: Does it match the approved mockups?
+- Visual design: Does it match the approved mockups at every breakpoint?

 - Content: Is copy accurate, complete, and free of typos?